 2 queen bedroom with a private bath

 We stayed in a 2 queen bedroom on the 2nd floor of the hotel.
-The room included 2 queen beds, a reading chair and ottoman, a nice size closet with luggage rack, a private bathroom that included a clawfoot tub, a coffee set up and mini-fridge.
+The room included 2 queen beds, a reading chair and ottoman, a nice size closet with a luggage rack, a private bathroom that included a clawfoot tub, a coffee set up, and a mini-fridge.

 The room was nice sized with space to spread out and relax.
 The bed was firmer than we like but great if you like a firm bed.